 Since 1954, Brother International Corporation has been working to serve the needs of the home and office as a US branch of the Japanese-based Brother Industries Ltd.

-Their sewing and embroidery machines were awarded “Consumer Digest Best Buy” in 2013, and Amazon claims the Brother CS6000i, specifically, as one of its bestselling sewing machines.
+Their sewing and embroidery machines have been awarded “Consumer Digest Best Buy”, and Amazon claims the Brother CS6000i, specifically, as one of its bestselling sewing machines.

 Brother’s longstanding reputation of creating quality sewing machines, backed by their standard 25 year minimum warranty, stands as testament to their dedication to their sewers.